Fujia-Ren/gorges/README.md

 # Gorges
 An app that searches and displays restaurants in Ithaca

 Often, visitors to Ithaca will have trouble finding restaurants.
 Our app has a search feature, where users can search restaurants in Ithaca by name.
-The app also lists ratings and the price range for convenience.
+The app also lists ratings, price range, address, and phone number for convenience.
+It also links the user to the corresponding Yelp website, for additional information.

 iOS:
 Autolayout is utilized in our design, to specify the locations of buttons, labels, and information.